friendly-traceback/docs/html/_sources/index.rst.txt

     I will explain the difference between the two in a separate section.
     As a user, you almost certainly only need to install and use **friendly**.

-    If you need to report a but, you almost certainly need to report it to **friendly_traceback**; there is a very simple way to do this, which I will explain later when talking about the ``www()`` function.
+    If you need to report a bug, you almost certainly need to report it to **friendly_traceback**; there is a very simple way to do this from the interactive console: ``www('bug')``, as I will explain later.

 There exists many Python projects whose **primary** goal is to supplement the information